payw-org/eodiro-server/src/api/one/README.md

 ### Interface

-It exports an interface with the name `Interface`.
+It exports an interface with the name `Action`.

 ```ts
 export interface Action {